opsec-infosec/ft_irc-tester/readme.md

 [1000]
 JOIN <channel>
 ```
-The above will part the channel ( the channel name replace in the replace.conf ) wait 1 second ( 1000 milisecond ) and then join the channel again.
+The above will part the channel ( the channel name replaced by the tags specified in replace.conf ) wait 1 second ( 1000 milisecond ) and then join the channel again.
 The program will loop ( if used in the loop.conf ) after a random amount of time determined during startup.

 The Special Variables can also be used in combination with the above to use the random time delay like the following:
 ```